Top 15 Venture Capital Firms Investing in Logistics

 7. Schematic Ventures

-Schematic Ventures is a San Francisco-based firm that invests in early-stage industrial technology companies.
-Founded in 2017, they provide capital to startups building technology for supply chains, manufacturing, and logistics.
+Schematic Ventures is a San Francisco-based firm that invests in early-stage companies building technology for the industrial sector.
+They concentrate on startups that are improving supply chains, manufacturing, and logistics through hardware and software.

-The firm has a clear focus on technology that powers the physical economy, from warehouse automation to supply chain management.
-Their portfolio includes Flock Freight, a shared-truckload logistics unicorn, and Outrider, a developer of autonomous yard-truck systems.
+The firm has a clear focus on technology that impacts the physical economy, from warehouse automation to supply chain management.
+Their portfolio includes logistics unicorn Flock Freight and autonomous vehicle developer Outrider, showing a track record of backing category-defining companies.

 - Industries of focus: Industrial Technology, Supply Chain Management, Logistics, Manufacturing, Warehouse Automation